google/flatbuffers/docs/source/Schemas.md

 Attributes may be attached to a declaration, behind a field, or after the name of a table/struct/enum/union.
 These may either have a value or not.
-Some attributes like `deprecated` are understood by the compiler, others are simply ignored (like `priority`), but are available to query if you parse the schema at runtime.
+Some attributes like `deprecated` are understood by the compiler, others are simply ignored (like `priority` in the example above), but are available to query if you parse the schema at runtime.
 This is useful if you write your own code generators/editors etc., and you wish to add additional information specific to your tool (such as a help text).